Glenn Miller

-Alton Glen Miller (March 1, 1904 – December 15, 1944) was an American big band founder, owner, conductor, composer, arranger, trombone player, and recording artist before and during World War II, when he was an officer in the US Army Air Forces.
-Glenn Miller and His Orchestra was one of the most popular and successful bands of the 20th century and the big band era.
-His military group, the Major Glenn Miller Army Air Forces Orchestra, was also popular and successful.
+Alton Glen "Glenn" Miller (March 1, 1904 – December 15, 1944) was an American big band conductor, arranger, composer, trombonist, and recording artist before and during World War II, when he was an officer in the US Army Air Forces.
+His civilian band, Glenn Miller and his Orchestra, was one of the most popular and successful bands of the 20th century and the big band era.

-Glenn Miller and His Orchestra was the best-selling recording band from 1939 to 1942.
-It did not have a string section, but did have a slap bass in the rhythm section.
+Glenn Miller and his Orchestra was the best-selling recording band from 1939 to 1942.
+Unlike his military unit, Miller's civilian band did not have a string section, but it did have a slap bass in the rhythm section.
 It was also a touring band that played multiple radio broadcasts nearly every day.
-Their best-selling records include Miller's iconic theme song"Moonlight Serenade"and the first gold record ever made, "Chattanooga Choo Choo".
+Its best-selling records include Miller's theme song, "Moonlight Serenade", and the first gold record ever made, "Chattanooga Choo Choo", a song on the soundtrack of Miller's first film, Sun Valley Serenade, and the number-one song in the United States on December 7, 1941.
 The following tunes are also on that best-seller list: "In the Mood", "Pennsylvania 6-5000" (printed as "Pennsylvania Six-Five Thousand" on record labels), "A String of Pearls", "Moonlight Cocktail", "At Last", "(I've Got a Gal In) Kalamazoo", "American Patrol", "Tuxedo Junction", "Elmer's Tune", "Little Brown Jug", and "Anvil Chorus".

-Including "Chattanooga Choo Choo", five songs played by Miller and His Orchestra were number one hits for most of 1942 and can be found on the List of Billboard number-one singles of 1942.
-In four years, Miller scored 16 number one records and 69 top 10 hits, more than Elvis Presley (40) and the Beatles in their careers.
+Including "Chattanooga Choo Choo", five songs played by Miller and His Orchestra were number-one hits for most of 1942 and are on the list of Billboard number-one singles of 1942.
+In four years, Miller scored 16 number-one records and 69 top-10 hits, more than Elvis Presley (40) or the Beatles (35).
 His musical legacy includes multiple recordings in the Grammy Hall of Fame.
 His work has been performed by swing bands, jazz bands, and big bands worldwide for over 75 years.